trebor/soul-bound/rfc.md

 **Parameterization & Governance:**
 All economic parameters (`S_mint`, `S_endorse`, `V_bond`, fee fractions, reward rates, probation periods) should be configurable via on-chain governance or decentralized parameter proposals, allowing the community to adjust incentives as the network evolves.

+## **8.6 Identity Maintenance Requirements**

+The following are the strict requirements for maintaining a valid Soul Bound identity.
+Violation of these requirements may result in slashing of escrowed stake or revocation of identity.

+* **Core Requirements**
+  * Do not attempt to create multiple identities
+  * Do not sponsor fraudulent identities
+  * Do not violate protocol rules during verification
+  * Maintain sufficient stake for any active sponsorships
+  * Do not share private keys or verification devices

+* **Optional Features & Incentives**
+  The protocol provides the following optional features and incentives to encourage participation, but these are not requirements:

+  * **Active Participation Benefits**
+    * Earn rewards for successful sponsorships
+    * Build reputation for future sponsorships
+    * Access to additional protocol features
+    * Reduced stake requirements over time

+  * **Security Best Practices**
+    * Use hardware security modules (HSM)
+    * Implement key backup procedures
+    * Report lost or stolen devices
+    * Use biometric authentication

+  * **Economic Incentives**
+    * Higher rewards for consistent participation
+    * Lower stake requirements for proven identities
+    * Bonus rewards for successful sponsorship chains
+    * Fee discounts for active participants

+* **Inactive Status**
+  * No requirements for maintaining active status
+  * Existing sponsorships remain valid indefinitely
+  * Can return to active participation at any time
+  * May need to meet current stake requirements upon return

+* **Consequences**
+  The following consequences only apply to violations of core requirements:
+  * Slashing of escrowed stake for:
+    * Fraudulent behavior
+    * Protocol rule violations
+    * Sponsorship fraud
+  * Temporary suspension of verification rights (only during investigation)
+  * Required additional security measures (if security is compromised)

+Note: These are the minimum protocol-level requirements.
+Implementations may add additional requirements or maintenance tasks as described in Section 1.2.

 # **9\.
 Security Properties & Invariants**